South Korea, Busan

 Unusual temples, architectural treasures

 There are many Buddhist temples in Busan, but two of them deserve special attention.
 Both surprised me with their beautiful location and unusual architecture.
-When we were in South Korea, the Lantern Festival and preparations for the Buddha’s birthday celebrations were underway.
+The Lantern Festival and preparations for the Buddha’s birthday celebrations were underway in South Korea.
 On this occasion, all temples in the country were covered with colourful lantern “carpets”.
-Both the colour of lanterns and their shape matter and can be different in each temple.
+Both the lanterns’ colour and shape matter and can be different in each temple.
 For example, white lanterns are dedicated to the memory of those who passed away.
 Lanterns in the shape of lotus flowers mean the removal of ignorance in the light of awakening.

 Small paper notes are attached to the lanterns.
 These are prayers that the faithful make that week with different intentions.
-There are special people employed to write the prayer on paper.
-Also, temple employees then deal with hanging them under lanterns.
-This is a paid service, but all money is intended for the maintenance and renovation of temples.
+Special people are employed to write the prayer on paper.
+Temple employees then hang them under the lanterns.
+This is a paid service, but all the money is intended to maintain and renovate temples.

-For this reason, in my pictures from all Korean temples, you can see mostly colourful lanterns and almost no buildings or monuments.
+For this reason, in my pictures of all Korean temples, you can see mostly colourful lanterns and almost no buildings or monuments.
 We were lucky because temples decorated in this way can be seen only a few days a year.
 The sight of thousands of lanterns hanging over the roof makes an amazing impression.
-When they are additionally turned on and are flashing after dark – the magic begins …
+When they are additionally turned on and flashing after dark, the magic begins.

 Haedong Yonggungsa Temple

-Above the main gate leading to the temple buildings, there is an inscription: “The most beautiful temple in Korea”.
-Even before you cross it, you know that this inscription was placed there for a good reason.
+Above the main gate leading to the temple buildings is an inscription: “The most beautiful temple in Korea”.
+Before you cross it, you know this inscription was placed there for a good reason.
 It can’t be denied that the place where the temple was built over 740 years ago still makes an impression.
-This place makes tourists come here at dawn to be able to see the temple bathed in the first rays of the rising sun.
+Tourists come here at dawn to see the temple bathed in the first rays of the rising sun.
 Buddhists also believe if worship is offered in the morning, it is a divine place that receives good fortune in the evening.

-What distinguishes the Haedong Yonggungsa Temple from all others, which are usually located in high mountains – is its location on a steep stone slope, on the shore of the ocean.
+What distinguishes the Haedong Yonggungsa Temple from all others—which are usually located in high mountains—is its location on a steep stone slope on the shore of the ocean.
 Many people come here early in the morning to sit on the coastal rocks and listen to the sounds of a day waking up.
-First, it is the sound of the waves hitting the rocks and then the sounds of morning prayer and prayer bells that are coming from the temple.
+First, it is the sound of the waves hitting the rocks, followed by the sounds of morning prayer and prayer bells coming from the temple.

-The temple was built in 1376, but like most temples in Korea, Haedong Yonggungsa was destroyed and, then under reconstruction for years.
-Haedong Yonggungsa suffered most during the early Japanese invasions of Korea (1592–1598) when it was almost completely destroyed by fire, falling into ruin.
+The temple was built in 1376, but like most temples in Korea, Haedong Yonggungsa was destroyed and under reconstruction for years.
+Haedong Yonggungsa suffered most during the early Japanese invasions of Korea (1592–1598) when it was almost destroyed by fire, falling into ruin.
 The temple stayed in this condition for many years.
 It was not until the early 1930s that the complex was rebuilt again.

 In 1974, when the newly appointed main monk of the Jeong-am Temple was meditating, he had a vision of a homesickness dream.
-He witnesses the white-robed, Buddhist Goddess of Mercy ascending to heaven by riding a dragon.
-After that vision, the monk changed the temple name of the Buddhist temple to Haedong Yonggung Temple, which means “Korean Temple Palace of the Sea Kings.”
+He witnessed the white-robed Buddhist Goddess of Mercy ascending to heaven by riding a dragon.
+After that vision, the monk changed the Buddhist temple’s name to Haedong Yonggung Temple, which means “Korean Temple Palace of the Sea Kings.”

-Today, Haedong Yonggungsa still maintains its unique religious traditions, as well as harmony with nature, and is one of three temples dedicated to the Goddess of Mercy.
+Today, Haedong Yonggungsa still maintains its unique religious traditions and harmony with nature.
+It is one of three temples dedicated to the Goddess of Mercy.

-The statue of the Buddhist Goddess of Mercy stands on a hill, over the main temple buildings.
+The Buddhist Goddess of Mercy statue stands on a hill, over the main temple buildings.

 Haedong Yonggungsa – religious symbols

-On the temple grounds, there are many places of great importance to the followers of Buddhism.
-The temple’s motto is: “At least one of your wishes will be answered here through your heartful prayers.”
+On the temple grounds, there are many places of great importance to Buddhist followers.
+The temple’s motto is: “At least one of your wishes will be answered here through your heartfelt prayers.”
 The faithful come here all year round.

-Worth noting here is, for example, a three-story pagoda with 4 lions, standing right in front of the main building of the temple.
-Four lions (standing for the symbol of joy, anger, sadness and happiness respectively) support the pagoda on the 4 corners of the first story.
+Worth noting here is, for example, a three-story pagoda with four lions standing right in front of the main building of the temple.
+Four lions (representing the symbols of joy, anger, sadness, and happiness, respectively) support the pagoda on the four corners of the first story.

-There is also a Buddha statue, which has the ability to heal people from their physical and mental diseases (Yacksayeorae Healing Buddha).
+There is also a Buddha statue that can heal people from their physical and mental diseases (Yacksayeorae Healing Buddha).
 Buddhists believe that this Buddha has wonderful power.
-The Buddha statue is also known as the stone Buddha in Gat.
-Gat is a Korean traditional hat with a wide round.
+The Buddha statue is also known as the stone Buddha in Gat, a traditional Korean hat with a wide round.

-Quite interesting is also the golden monument of Jijangbosal.
-Prayers are worshipping here for the release of all the captive animals in the world.
+The golden monument of Jijangbosal is also quite interesting.
+Here, people pray for the release of all the captive animals in the world.

 On the way

-The main road to the temple is also extremely interesting.
-On the main path through the forest, there are figurines of Twelve Zodiac Animal Deities.
+The main road to the temple is also exciting.
+On the main path through the forest are figurines of the Twelve Zodiac Animal Deities.
 Their task is to avoid evil spirits and welcome happiness.
 According to the Chinese calendar, each animal reigns for one lunar year.

 There is also the Traffic Safety Wishing Tower.
-It is a tower for praying for the prevention of traffic accidents and for safe driving.
+It is a tower where people pray for the prevention of traffic accidents and for safe driving.

-The road to the main buildings leads through 108 stone stairs, caused by the 108 Passions It conveys a deep meaning of sublimating the 108 Passions while climbing one step at a time.
-At the end of the road, there is a Stone bridge, considered the most beautiful bridge in Korea.
-It is believed that it is the first gateway for coming into the world of the heavenly truths from the world of the people and the world of suffering.
+The road to the main buildings leads through 108 stone stairs, symbolising the 108 Passions.
+It conveys a deep meaning of sublimating the 108 Passions while climbing one step at a time.
+At the end of the road is a stone bridge, which is considered the most beautiful in Korea.
+It is believed that it is the first gateway to the world of the heavenly truths from the world of the people and the world of suffering.
 At the bridge, you can throw a fortune coin.
-Whether or not one will find love, or whatever the fortune of the day is.
+Whether or not one will find love or whatever the fortune of the day is.
 Worth trying!

 Haedong Yonggungsa – how to get there?

 The temple can be reached by public transport.
 Metro, Line 2 to Jangsan Station.
 Then bus No. 181 or No. 9 to the Haedong Yonggungsa Temple stop.
 From the bus stop to the temple, you need to walk about 600 meters.
 Note that from the city centre, a one-way trip will take you about 1.5 hours.
-There are long distances in Busan city and a visit to this temple must be well planned in time.
+There are long distances in Busan city, and a visit to this temple must be well planned.

 You can read more about the temple on the website yongkungsa.or.kr